ffelsen/ckan_demo/README.md

 # Step 1:
-set up a conda environment using the yml file (conda env create -f environment.yml) minimum requirement is the python package ckanapi install docker and docker compose
+set up a conda environment using the yml file (conda env create -f environment.yml) minimum requirements are python packages: ckanapi, scipy, pandas, matplotlib install docker and docker compose rename/copy the file env.example to .env
 # Step 2:
 go to the directory "docker" and run
 > docker compose up